SmartPack/SmartPack.github.io/pages/spkm.md

 <p style="text-align: justify"><tab1><strong>SmartPack-Kernel Manager</strong> is significantly modified to meet the needs of SmartPack-Kernel and contains a bunch of useful features (specifically for supported devices) over official KA, and are</tab1></p>

+* Option to flash recovery zip files while running Android OS, that is even without rebooting to custom recovery.
 * CPU Input Boost (Sultanxda).
 * Devfreq Boost (Sultanxda).
 * Simple MSM Thermal (Sultanxda).